Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Chapter 4 presents a traceability matrix for the tasks, as well as the assigned priority and the milestone for delivery.
 Features already delivered will be subjected to refinement and refactoring as new functionality becomes available in the client-server system.

-# Helioviewer System Architecture
+# System Architecture #

 This document describes the architecture of the Helioviewer System.
-The focus is on the interaction between the JHelioviewer client and the Helioviewer server.
+For the purpose of this project, the focus is on the interaction between the JHelioviewer client and the Helioviewer server.

 ![Helioviewer system architecture][architecture]

-## Server infrastructure ##
+## Server Infrastructure ##

 The JHelioviewer and the website clients communicate with the Helioviewer servers using the HTTP network protocol.
+The JPEG2000 image service is implemented using a subset of the JPIP protocol on top of the HTTP network protocol.
+In addition, the JHelioviewer client supports the SAMP protocol and includes a SAMP hub.

 The following servers are included:

 - HTTP server (e.g., Apache or `nginx`) to serve static files, to proxy HTTP requests, and to run PHP scripts which implement various services:
-  - API server (<https://github.com/Helioviewer-Project/api>) implements the <https://api.helioviewer.org/docs/v2/> image services.
+  - API server (<https://github.com/Helioviewer-Project/api>) implements the image services with the API documented at <https://api.helioviewer.org/docs/v2/>.
 For the JHelioviewer client, it lists the available image datasets and commands the creation of JPX movies on demand.
 It includes a facility to ingest new images files.
 Metadata about the image files is stored in a MySQL database.
   - Timeline adapter to broker between the JHelioviewer client and the backend timeline storage services (ODI and STAFF <http://www.staff.oma.be>).
 For the JHelioviewer client, it lists the available timeline datasets and serves the data in a JSON format.
   - A PFSS dataset, FITS static files produced regularly out of GONG magnetograms.
 The JHelioviewer client retrieves them on demand, based on a monthly listing (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
   - COMESEP service which subscribes to the COMESEP alert system, stores the alerts and makes them available to the JHelioviewer server in a JSON format.